-Abstract submissions will open here on 1 February 2019 and close on 5 April 2019
+Abstract submissions are now open and close on 5 April 2019

 Please note the following Submission Guidelines and Terms & Conditions: